e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Several components can be due at one boundary, and settled machinery already orders them.
 All due components run their output stages in topological order within the sweep.
-All due `g` updates run after it, in any order — each `g` reads the table and writes only its own `x` store.
+All due `g` updates run after it, in any order — each `g` reads the table and writes only its own `s` store.
 The FCS cascade's intra-tick ordering is thereby a sweep property, not an update-order property.

 #### Coincidence and stagger are modeling choices with observable consequences